jthlim/jeff-phrasing/README.md

 This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn because there's less to remember.
-With the key-space freed up, extra flexibility has been added to enable more expressive phrases.
+With the key-space freed up, extra flexibility has been added to enable more versatility with the phrases.

 Some examples:
 * `SWR-GT` produces `I go to`